Kuji Sea Cliffs

 One of the channels on our local tv network is called Grit.
 Grit broadcasts cowboy-themed movies and tv series from the 50’s through the 90’s.
 I switch it on from time to time to watch familiar shows from my youth such as Bat Masterton, Tales of Wells Fargo, and spaghetti westerns starring Clint Eastwood.
 The infamous whistle and wa-wa trumpet background is still there.
 If you don’t know the reference, then you don’t know Clint Eastwood westerns.

 When Matsu and Okei finally get to town, a group of rowdy cowboys accuse Matsu and the colonists of causing the fever going around and the cowpokes get pushy until the local sheriff and more understanding locals step in.
-Later, the bad hombres show up at the colony and start tearing down tents and destroy a Buddhist alter.
+Undeterred, the bad hombres show up at the colony and start tearing down tents and destroy a Buddhist alter.
 Matsu, who has seen enough, takes on the offenders and plants a couple of nice kicks and elbow strikes plus a Seionage judo throw to the rowdies.
-That gets the cowboys attention and when things are finally sorted out, everyone shakes hands, and the good old boys ride off.
+That gets the cowboys attention, so the rowdies back off.
+Everyone then shakes hands, and the good old boys ride off.
 Matsu, with Okei’s encouragement, decides to stay in America and make another go of it.
 The scene fades and host Dale returns to tell of Okei’s death due to fever shortly thereafter and the eventual closing of the colony.
 Unfortunately, Gold Hill, California, wasn’t the place to grow mulberry trees, at least not in 1869.
 Now if the Samurai had come to Indiana, things would have been different.

 Considered an invasive species in many communities due to the high pollen content of the male trees.
 (Why is it always the man's fault!)
 Mulberries are everywhere in Central Indiana, and I do mean everywhere.
-A game I play during evening walks is to count how many new mulberry trees I see pushing through cracks in someone's driveway, fence line, or any other spot that doesn't have 2 feet of concrete or asphalt over it.
+A game I play during evening walks with my better half is to count how many new mulberry trees I see pushing through cracks in someone's driveway, fence line, or any other spot that doesn't have two feet of concrete or asphalt over it.
 I might live in Shiloh Farms, but it could be more accurately named Mulberry Hell.

 Saturday, May 18, 2024